 Luckily, forensic document examiners are smart enough that they can distinguish between traced, simulated, and natural fluid handwriting, especially if they have access to a microscope and the original signature.
+That’s why you pay $600 an hour for a forensic document examiner—so they can conduct the investigation and tell you definitively whether a signature is traced, simulated, or naturally written.

-They don’t usually use the word “forgery” because that’s a criminal term; when someone is convicted of a forgery, that is a crime.
+They don’t usually use the word “forgery” because that’s a criminal term; when someone is convicted of forgery, that is a crime.

-“I believe this signature was simulated by a third person and not written by the actual person.”
+They’ll use the word “simulated” and write something like, “I believe this signature was simulated by a third person and not written by the actual person.”
+Or, “I believe it was traced, and here is the evidence of tracing.”

 But it’s very hard to trace a signature without leaving evidence, without hesitating and stopping and leaving ink spots.
 And it’s very hard to simulate a signature without making errors in the letter forms, the structure, and the speed.